sigh/Puzzles/_puzzles/logic/3_prisoner_line.md

+---
-# 3 prisoners in a line
+title: 3 prisoners in a line
+---

 3 prisoners are brought to a room with 3 red hats and 2 blue hats.
 They are told to line up single file facing forward, so that each prisoner can only see those